 What causes receding gums?

 Periodontal disease refers to the infection and inflammation of gums along with other structures in the mouth.
 Bacteria start building up around your gum tissue along with other debris.
-These bacteria form plaque which, in turn, causes the gums to inflame.
+These bacteria form dental plaque which, in turn, causes the gums to inflame.